 Class Commitment and Expectations

-I wish to become an intern in the Virginia Cooperative Extension (VCE) Program of Central Shenandoah Valley training program and would like to be accepted for the next class.
-I understand there is a cost to cover the course and administrative expenses.
+I wish to become an intern in the Virginia Cooperative Extension (VCE) Program of Central Shenandoah Valley Master Gardener training program and would like to be accepted for the next class.
+I understand there is a cost to cover the course and the administrative expenses.

 I understand that to become a certified Virginia Cooperative Extension Master Gardener, I am required to:

 - Be over eighteen years (18) of age.